The Doctor of Performing Arts programme is the Royal Conservatoire’s innovative professional doctorate in artistic

 We accept a wide range of qualification, including international qualifications.
 If you wish to check the suitability of your qualification/experience, please contact us at email@example.com

 Applicants for doctoral study should apply through UCAS Conservatoires.
 Please then submit your proposal online via Acceptd.
-A template of the online proposal form can be found here.
+The Guide for Applicants and template of the online proposal form can be found here.
 Those applicants who meet the admissions criteria and whose proposed projects accord with the Royal Conservatoire’s research priorities and context will be interviewed/ auditioned.
+With the safety of our students, applicants and staff as our priority, all auditions will take place via audition recording and interviews will be conducted online.
 At least two supportive references from appropriately qualified persons will also be required.
 The Royal Conservatoire of Scotland may require an applicant to provide additional material in support of their application prior to, or following their interview/audition.